Charles Kingsford Smith: Disappearance and death

-Kingsford Smith and co-pilot John Thompson "Tommy" Pethybridge were flying the Lady Southern Cross overnight from Allahabad, India, to Singapore, as part of their attempt to break the England-Australia speed record held by C. W. A. Scott and Tom Campbell Black, when they disappeared over the Andaman Sea in the early hours of 8 November 1935.
+Kingsford Smith and co-pilot John Thompson 'Tommy' Pethybridge were flying the Lady Southern Cross overnight from Allahabad (modern Prayagraj), India, to Singapore, as part of their attempt to break the England-Australia speed record held by C. W. A. Scott and Tom Campbell Black, when they disappeared over the Andaman Sea in the early hours of 8 November 1935.
 Aviator Jimmy Melrose claimed to have seen the Lady Southern Cross fighting a storm 150 mi from shore and 200 ft over the sea with fire coming from its exhaust.
 Despite a search for 74 hours over the Bay of Bengal by one person, British pilot Eric Stanley Greenwood, OBE, their bodies were never recovered.

 Eighteen months later, Burmese fishermen found an undercarriage leg and wheel, with its tyre still inflated, which had been washed ashore at Aye Island in the Gulf of Martaban, 3 km off the southeast coastline of Burma, some 137 km south of Mottama (formerly known as Martaban).
 Lockheed confirmed the undercarriage leg to be from the Lady Southern Cross.
 Botanists who examined the weeds clinging to the undercarriage leg estimated that the aircraft lies not far from the island at a depth of approximately 15 fathom.
 The undercarriage leg is now on public display at the Powerhouse Museum in Sydney, Australia.

 In 2009, filmmaker and explorer Damien Lay stated he was certain he had found the Lady Southern Cross.
 The location of the claimed find was widely misreported as "in the Bay of Bengal".
-However, the 2009 search, was in fact, at the same location where the landing gear had been found in 1937, at Aye Island in the Andaman Sea.
+However, the 2009 search was in fact at the same location where the landing gear had been found in 1937, at Aye Island in the Andaman Sea.

 Kingsford Smith was survived by his wife, Mary, Lady Kingsford Smith, and their three-year-old son Charles Jnr.
 Kingsford Smith's autobiography, My Flying Life, was published posthumously in 1937 and became a best-seller.

 Following The Joint Australian Myanmar Lady Southern Cross Search Expedition II (LSCSEII) in 2009, Lay conducted a total of ten further expeditions to Myanmar to recover wreckage from the site.
 In 2011, Lay claimed to have found the wreckage, but that claim has been widely disputed, and no evidence confirming the claim has been forthcoming.
 The location of the site, approximately 1.8 miles off the coast of Myanmar, has never been publicly released.

 Lay has worked closely with both the Kingsford Smith and Pethybridge families since 2005.
 The privately funded project was supported by the government and people of Myanmar.
 In December 2017 Lay was still searching for parts of the Lady Southern Cross.